BoukeHaarsma23/WattmanGTK/README.md

  * Python3-gi
  * A Radeon card which uses the AMDGPU kernel driver
 ## Usage
 The tool can be launched from the command line.
-Clone/Download the WattmanGTK folder and open a terminal in this folder.
+Clone the repository and open a terminal in this folder.
 To start the GUI run
 ```
 ./wattman.py
 ```